alexander-tritt-monash/spinsim/README.rst

     :target: https://spinsim.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status

-:mod:`spinsim` is a python package that simulates spin half and spin one quantum mechanical systems following a time dependent Shroedinger equation.
-It makes use of the :class:`numba.cuda` llvm compiler\ :cite:`lam_numba_2015`, and other optimisations, to allow for fast and accurate evaluation on Nvidia Cuda\ :cite:`nickolls_scalable_2008` compatible systems using GPU parallelisation.
+*spinsim* is a python package that simulates spin half and spin one quantum mechanical systems following a time dependent Shroedinger equation.
+It makes use of the *numba.cuda* llvm compiler, and other optimisations, to allow for fast and accurate evaluation on Nvidia Cuda compatible systems using GPU parallelisation.

 Bellow is a basic example of evaluating the state and bloch vector for simulating Larmor precession: